 - Make an effort to learn and grow, even in difficult situations.

-- Participate respectfully in the college disciplinary process.
+- Participate in good faith and respectfully during the college disciplinary process.

 - Cooperate fully with college investigations into problems or violations.